Why a proposal to require schools to test their drinking water for lead crumbled in Olympia

 Schools then would have 30 days to either permanently shut off the water source, provide an alternative source of safe water or install a certified filter.

-While the state would have reimbursed schools for the costs of the water quality tests, it would not have provided funding for any remediation of water sources that exceeded the new threshold.
+The state would have paid for the cost of the water quality tests, and schools could have applied for grants to cover any remediation costing over $2,000 per building.

-Lance Goodpaster, superintendent of Franklin Pierce Schools south of Tacoma, testified against HB 1860.

 “We certainly care about the water our children are drinking at school,” Goodpaster said in an email, adding that his school district conducts its own testing.
 He suggested schools should be held to a looser standard — 15 parts per billion — set by the federal Environmental Protection Agency.

-Note: Correction: A previous version of this story did not include the amount that schools under HB 1860 would first have to spend on remediation — $2,000 — from local funds before they could access an existing state grant program to cover any additional costs.